tanveerchana/Travoloq.In/README.md

 2. Install API dependencies: `npm install`
 3. Start the API server: `nodemon`

+**Note**: The backend does not work on Vercel.
+You may encounter errors when attempting to log in or create an account on the deployed version.
+To use these features, download the files and run them on your local system.

 ## Contributing

 We welcome contributions from the community.
 If you'd like to enhance TRAVOLOQ, please review our [Contribution Guidelines](CONTRIBUTING.md).